RCI reservations and timeshares, a widely misunderstood concept for those that own a timeshare.

 #3 Last Call RCI Reservation

-Last Call is excess inventory not booked.
+Last Call is an excess inventory not booked.
 You can score a deal on a 90-day countdown ticker for $199 – $239 without using a point.
-All the last call options are for seven nights but guess what, you can leave anytime you want.
-We have used this many time for random trips.
+All the last call options are for seven nights, but guess what, you can leave anytime you want.
+We have used this many times for random trips.
 Sometimes we use this for a weekend and check out early.
-The last call is also a favorite of ours for all things Florida.
+The Last Call is also a favorite of ours for all things Florida.
 I have used this for friends that are traveling and issue the guest certificate.
 Sometimes, RCI has sales, and you can score one of these as cheap as $99 – we have several times.

 #4 Nightly Stays RCI Reservation